AA/PPS 03.01.05 - Fee For Service

 EQUIPMENT USE AND MAINTENANCE

-Consumables relating to the testing process or delivery of service
+consumables relating to the testing process or delivery of service;

-Equipment service agreements, as needed
+equipment service agreements, as needed;

-Upgrade and replacement of equipment and facility
+upgrade and replacement of equipment and facility; and

-Other necessary costs for operations
+other necessary costs for operations.

 RATE REQUEST PROCEDURE